benbucksch/pacc/draft-bucksch-mailmaint-pacc.md

-If the server were to return the same error code for all these cases, the client might tell the user that the password is wrong, and the user starts attempting other passwords, potentially revealing passwords to other higher-value assets, which is highly dangerous.
+If the server were to return the same error code for all these cases, the client might tell the user that the password is wrong, and the user starts attempting other passwords, potentially revealing passwords to unrelated higher-value assets, which is highly dangerous.

 If the authentification succeeded, the client SHOULD take note of the